Berk-Eren/RiseIn---Solana-Bootcamp---First-HW/README.md

+# Project Files
+* main.js
+* action.js  (includes project actions within the file)

 # How to run the project?

-You can run the project by simply running with the following command
+You can run the project by simply running with the following command,
 * node main.js \<command\>

 Examples: